Whitty985playz/SCPSLSE_NMF/README.md

 - Install [Audio Player]() and its dependencies to your server.
 - Download and Extract **NMF.zip** in your downloads.
   - This is becuase there is another *.zip* file and 2 .ogg files inside of **NMF.zip**
+    - Scripted events Exiled 9 is not released on GitHub but is released publicly.
 - Take **NoMoreFoundation.zip** and extract it in your Scripted Events Scripts Directory.
   - Extract it here: ***/.config/EXILED/config/ScriptedEvents/Scripts***
 - take the 2 .ogg files and put them in the Audio Player's Audio folder.